 Starting in 2014, the early “catch-and-release-only” season was removed for largemouth bass but retained for smallmouth bass.
 And starting in 2016 on Teal and Lost Land lakes, the 14-inch minimum length limit was removed for largemouth bass but retained for smallmouth bass.
 Both these changes were consistent with our desire to reduce numbers of largemouth bass (and their potentially negative impact on walleyes) while maintaining or increasing smallmouth bass (which are fun to catch and are not known to eat or compete with walleyes).
 The harvest guidance poster was developed in order to help anglers distinguish between these species with confidence, and to understand why it is important to harvest and consume largemouth bass while releasing smallmouth bass in order to sustain a catch-and-release bass fishery compatible with walleyes.

-Lost Land Lake has a relatively high number of 3-year-old largemouth bass going into the 2018 fishing season.
-These fish average only 9 inches in length, and anglers may be tempted to release them because “Nobody keeps bass that small.”
-But please ask yourself, “Would I keep and eat a 9-inch yellow perch?”
+Lost Land Lake has a relatively high number of 4-year-old largemouth bass going into the 2019 fishing season.
+These fish average only 10-11 inches in length, and anglers may be tempted to release them because “Nobody keeps bass that small.”
+But please ask yourself, “Would I keep and eat a 10-inch yellow perch?”
 If the answer is “Yes,” then why not treat small, overabundant largemouth bass the same way?
 Think of them as panfish.
 They are EXCELLENT table fare at that age and size — virtually indistinguishable from yellow perch, which most people view as a delicacy.
-Harvesting your limit of 5 largemouth bass 9 inches long would provide a delicious meal to satisfy even the largest appetite.
-Culling the crop of these 3-year-old largemouth bass will also reduce competitive interactions with walleyes and allow remaining largemouth bass to grow faster and get bigger to provide greater thrills for those of us (like me) who enjoy catching them.
+Harvesting your limit of 5 largemouth bass 10 inches long would provide a delicious meal to satisfy even the largest appetite.
+Culling the crop of these 4-year-old largemouth bass will also reduce competitive interactions with walleyes and allow remaining largemouth bass to grow faster and get bigger to provide greater thrills for those of us who enjoy catching them.

 The Wisconsin Smallmouth Alliance (WSA) produces an excellent poster encouraging anglers to “Free The Fighter” — a statewide campaign to promote voluntary catch-and-release of smallmouth bass of all sizes.
 Many anglers agree that “smallies” are among the most vigorous and persistent fighters of any freshwater game fish.
-Thanks to our friends at WSA, these posters will appear at various points of access around the Quiet Lakes beginning in 2018.
+Thanks to our friends at WSA, these posters will appear at various points of access around the Quiet Lakes in 2019 and beyond.

 A common myth is that largemouth bass are not good to eat.
 Nonsense!
 Largemouth bass are fine food fish when harvested from the clean, cool waters of Teal and Lost Land lakes in spring, summer, and fall.
 For a heart-healthy recipe that will have you routinely adding largemouth bass to your Friday night fish fries, click on the following link, provided courtesy of Sandy Neuswanger.